signatur3-git/prompt-gen-spec/docs/project-management/m0-documentation-inventory.md

+title: Documentation Inventory & Gap Analysis (M0 Approved)
 ---
-title: Documentation Inventory & Gap Analysis (M0)
----

 # Documentation Inventory & Gap Analysis

 This inventory catalogs the current documentation assets that contribute to the RPG v1.0.0.rc1 Request for Proposal.
 Each entry identifies how the asset maps to RFP sections, ownership expectations, and outstanding gaps to reach milestone M0 acceptance criteria.
 Documents located inside the `source-of-truth` directory are treated as immutable reference material and are not included in the change backlog.

+> **Governance approval:** Reviewed with workstream leads and accepted on 2024-04-12.
+Update the gap notes as milestones progress.

 ## Inventory Snapshot